mawansui/mawansui.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Max.
-I am a first-year chemoinformatics Ph.D. student at the University of Strasbourg, France.
+I am a second-year chemoinformatics Ph.D. student at the University of Strasbourg, France.
 Proud to be a part of TubInTrain – a European Joint Doctorate on chemistry and biology supported by Marie Skłodowska-Curie actions (2020).

 This blog is a place where I share chemoinformatics-related things I find useful at my work.
 This site has three sections.
 These are [**Blog**](https://mawansui.github.io/blog), [**Quick Hacks**](https://mawansui.github.io/hacks), and [**Tutorials**](https://mawansui.github.io/tutorials).